00fox/Ds2vJoy/README.md

 - You can specify a serial if you have multiple DS connected
   - or/and several copies of Ds2vJoy running
 - You can fix threshold of sticks, and set times more accurate to your senses
+  - threshold value for axis accept a number between 0 and 128, default 8
+  - values of the axis are proportional to the threshold, so the grip remains soft rather than starting abruptly, even with high threshold values
-  - Simultaneous is R1L1 or R2L2 the same time (with this 100ms as default delta)
+  - Simultaneous is R1L1 or R2L2 the same time (with this 40ms as default delta)
 - Multiple touchpad divide in multiple buttons,
   - But for more simple uses, there is a lot of special buttons (see vJoy)
 - Led is calm wave fluctuating, and can color be stopped on exit